responsible-ai-collaborative/nlp-lambdas/README.md

 In this architectural diagram:
  1. Serverless inference (specifically similar-incident resolution) is achieved by using AWS Lambda functions based on Docker container images.
  2. Each Lambda's docker container contains a saved ```pytorch_model.bin``` file and the necessary configuration files for the a pre-trained LongFormer model, which is loaded from these files by the Lambda on the first execution after deployment, and subsequently cached (in EFS, bullet 5) to accelerate subsequent invocations of the Lambda.
- 3. Each Lambda's docker container also contains a pre-processed snapshot of the current state of the AIID database (in the ```incident_cls.pt``` PyTorch file) as a collection of mean CLS representations which are compared against the Longformer's output for the given input text using cosine_similarity to determine similar incidents.
+ 3. Each Lambda's docker container also contains a pre-processed snapshot of the current state of the AIID database (in the ```state.csv``` file) as a collection of mean CLS representations which are compared against the Longformer's output for the given input text using cosine_similarity to determine similar incidents.
 Once loaded on first Lambda execution, this representation of the DB state is cached similarly to the model itself (bullet 2).
+The state representation may be updated by running ```state_update.py```, which fetches and processes new documents.
+This is performed automatically for deployment and testing workflows, after configuration and before bootstrapping.
  4. The container image for the Lambda is stored in an [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) repository within your AWS account.
  5. The pre-trained Longformer model and AIID DB State are cached within Amazon Elastic File System storage in order to improve inference latency.
  6. An HTTP API is generated and hosted using AWS API Gateway to allow the Lambda(s) this project generates to be called by external users and/or future AIID applications.
 This is (currently) a publically accessible API that can exposes a route for each Lambda (for example, the lambda described in ```similar.py``` is given the route ```/similar```) upon which GET and POST requests can be made, providing input either using URL Query String Parameters (for GET requests) or the request body (for POST requests) as defined in the Lamda's implementation ```.py``` file.